haddocking/haddock3/README.md

 # WARNING: The `main` branch is not production-ready

 The `main` branch is a prototype of newly refined architecture and it does not yet contain the functionalities we have reported previously.
 For a running version of HADDOCK3 please refer to the `alpha1` or the release page.
-However, we won't develp `alpha1` further.
-Stay tuned for new updateds on the `main` branch as we are activily working on it. cheers!
+However, we won't develop `alpha1` further.
+Stay tuned for new updates on the `main` branch as we are activily working on it.
+Cheers!

 * * *